ssbc/jitdb/README.md

 ### all(operation, offset, descending, cb)

-Just like paginate except this will return all results given the operation, and there is no `limit` argument.
+Similar to paginate except there is no `limit` argument and the result will be the messages directly.

 ### querySeq(operation, seq, cb)